thinkful-ei-gecko/ej-alex-petful-api/README.md

 - DELETE /dog
   Deletes the first dog in the list.
 - GET /dog/:id
-  Retrieve a dog by it's id.
+  Retrieve a dog by its id.

 ### Cat